WARNING: EziBarcodes Australia

 5. They have made themselves as anonymous as possible – they have extremely little information about themselves, or their company, on their website.

 On their “About Us” page, they refer to themselves as “EziBarcodes” only.
 They don’t provide their company name, company address, business number, business registration details, or the name of their director (or any staff members).
 We had to search for their domain on the NZ Domain Name Commission website to find the company’s name behind the website (we found that Jeremy Stocker purchased the domain on behalf of Krucial PTY LTD in Australia).

 6. They have very little contact information on their website.

 There is no email address, phone number, or physical address on their website.
 The only way to contact them is via the Contact Form on their “Contact” page.

 7. Falsely claim that their barcode numbers are accepted by any retail outlet worldwide.

-On their homepage they say “your barcodes are 100% guaranteed to work in any store.”
-Also, On their FAQ page they say:
+On their homepage, they say, “your barcodes are 100% guaranteed to work in any store.”
+Also, On their FAQ page, they say:

 This statement is false.
-There are definitely some retailers worldwide (in New Zealand, Australia, the USA etc) that will refuse to accept barcodes from EziBarcodes because their company policy is to only accept barcodes that are purchased directly from GS1 (examples of retailers with this policy are Wal-Mart in the USA, and the Super Retail Group in New Zealand and Australia).
+There are definitely some retailers worldwide (in New Zealand, Australia, the USA etc.) that will refuse to accept barcodes from EziBarcodes because their company policy is only to accept barcodes that are purchased directly from GS1 (examples of retailers with this policy are Wal-Mart in the USA, and the Super Retail Group in New Zealand and Australia).